PyTables/datasette-pytables/README.md

 This will start a web server on port 8001; then you can access to your data visiting [http://localhost:8001/](http://localhost:8001/)

 Read the [Datasette documentation](http://datasette.readthedocs.io/en/latest/) for more advanced options.

+# TODO

+* Allow a clickable link when browsing tables with nested fields or multi-dimensional arrays

+* Show the columns that can be sorted by instead of just raising an exception.